NautilusTrader

 API credentials

-There are multiple options for supplying your credentials to the Binance clients.
-Either pass the corresponding values to the configuration objects, or set the appropriate environment variables (see Environments for per-environment variables).
+Pass credentials directly to the configuration objects, or set the appropriate environment variables (see Environments for per-environment variables).

-We recommend using Ed25519 keys for all clients.
+Use Ed25519 keys for all clients.
 HMAC keys still work for both data and execution clients, but Ed25519 offers better performance and will become the only supported key type in a future version.
-See Key types for details.
+See Key types.

-The BINANCE_ED25519_* and BINANCE_*_ED25519_* environment variables are deprecated and will be removed in a future version.
-Migrate to using Ed25519 keys in the standard BINANCE_API_KEY/BINANCE_API_SECRET variables.
+The BINANCE_ED25519_* and BINANCE_*_ED25519_* environment variables have been removed for Spot/Margin.
+For Futures, they are deprecated and will be removed in a future version.
+Rename them to BINANCE_API_KEY / BINANCE_API_SECRET (Ed25519 keys are now auto-detected).

-When starting the trading node, you'll receive immediate confirmation of whether your credentials are valid and have trading permissions.
+When the trading node starts, you receive confirmation of whether your credentials are valid and have trading permissions.

 Account type